 Microplastics in the Haw from Haw River Assembly on Vimeo.

 NC Riverkeepers across the state received a grant with the help of Waterkeepers Carolina, to collaborate with Asheville GreenWorks and their Trash Trout design to help mitigate stormwater pollution in our waterways.
-The Haw River Assembly has begun installing its first Trash Trout in Third Fork Creek, Durham with hopes that this model will encourage other municipalities to follow suit.
+Our two Trash Trouts are in Durham and Carrboro.

-Help us monitor your waterways Trash Trout by becoming a volunteer member.
+Help us monitor your waterways Trash Trap by signing up here to become a volunteer member.

 Plastics Pledge